bschreck/deep.sh/docs/tutorial_subproc_strings.rst

     A Single Argument

 In the above example, since the spaces are escaped, the ``echo`` command only receves a single argument.
-Xonsh does not allow this.
-If you were to try this in xonsh, you'd see:
+Deepsh does not allow this.
+If you were to try this in deepsh, you'd see:

-**xonsh**
+**deepsh**

 .. code-block:: bash